Illustration: Roger Li

 Spotify has released their final statistics for 2018, and topping the charts for total streams is Toronto rapper Drake, receiving an unprecedented 8.2 Billion streams on Spotify.
 Drake also posted Spotify’s most streamed album with Scorpion, and their most streamed song with God’s Plan.
 He is now Spotify’s Most Streamed Artist of All Time.
 To paraphrase Tuscan Leather, his life is a completed checklist.

 We end off this week with a goodbye to George Herbert Walker Bush, who passed away on November 30th at the age of 94.
 Bush had a long career in government, serving as a congressman, an ambassador, the Director of the CIA, Vice President to Ronald Reagan, and finally as President of the United States from 1989 to 1993.
 He was known for signing the NAFTA agreement, overseeing the end of the Cold War, and presiding over the first Gulf War.
-He had an excellent sense of humour, and no matter their disagreements on policy, was well loved by politicians on both sides of the isle.
-He will be missed.
+He had an excellent sense of humour, and no matter their disagreements on policy, was well loved by politicians on both sides of the

 The biggest diamond ever found in North America was recently discovered in the Diavik Mine in the Northwest Territories.
 The 552 Carat Fancy Yellow Diamond is the size of a chickens egg, making quite the fashion statement, though the companies which found it, Dominion Diamond Mines and the Rio Tinto Group, are apprehensive to provide an actual value at this time.
 [Financial Post]